 Philip understands the value of IP as a business tool and his pragmatic commercial approach is appreciated by clients.

-Chambers UK guide to the legal profession quoted one client as saying Philip "understands both the scientific and business aspects of what we're trying to do and comes up with brilliant ideas".
+Philip is listed as an IP Star by Managing Intellectual Property and Chambers UK guide to the legal profession quoted one client as saying Philip "understands both the scientific and business aspects of what we're trying to do and comes up with brilliant ideas".

 Outside of work, Philip enjoys fencing, football, golf and having fun with family and friends.